David Blumenstein: Comics

 In 2012, Blumenstein co-founded Squishface Studio, Australia's first open comics studio, which functions as a workplace, retail space and classroom.
 It supports itself through workshops and memberships.
 He was also part of the Caravan of Comics, a cartoonist tour of North America.

 In 2013, he won an award for Graphic Short Story in Melbourne's Lord Mayor's Creative Writing Awards for a piece called The Bolt Report.
 Blumenstein wrote the piece in epistolary voice, as his school-aged younger brother, Tristian, completing a media studies assignment.
 The piece was subsequently attacked by its subject, conservative commentator Andrew Bolt.
 Blumenstein later continued writing in Tristian's voice for pieces published at Daily Review and The Lifted Brow.

 He also illustrated a comics piece written by Paul Owen covering the Australian federal election for Guardian Australia.

 In 2015, Blumenstein wrote #takedown: My evening on a pier with pick-up artists and protesters, a book about professional pickup artist Julien Blanc, who was heavily protested, and eventually ejected from the country, while on a controversial tour of Australia.

 After submitting a piece by Tristian to the Senate inquiry into George Brandis' funding cuts to the Australia Council for the Arts in 2015, Blumenstein was warned that making a submission purporting to be from a non-existent person could find him in contempt of Senate.
 He withdrew Tristian's submission but made one himself on behalf of Squishface Studio.

 Blumenstein wrote Free Money, Please in 2019 and released it simultaneously on Medium and zco.mx.
 It is a graphic essay about cryptocurrency and passive income.

-He is currently serving as deputy president of the Australian Cartoonists Association.
+He is deputy president of the Australian Cartoonists' Association.
 In December 2019 a complaint was made against him by member Rod Emmerson following a cartoon/Twitter thread Blumenstein published drawing a link between News Corp's vilification of minorities and the atrocities that follow.

 In January 2020 The Guardian published Why Los Angeles is Scientology's perfect city – an illustrated guide, a non-fiction comic about the city of Los Angeles and the Church of Scientology.

+Squishbook: Make comics with Squishface Studio and friends!
+(2024) was edited by Blumenstein and received a Highly Commended in the 2025 Victorian Premier's Literary Awards.

+In 2025 Blumenstein was featured in the Behind The Lines cartoon exhibition at the Museum of Australian Democracy.